Iran Travel FAQ: Common Questions Answered

 US citizens will have to have their itinerary and tour guide approved beforehand.
-Sticking to the itinerary is part of the conditions of visa approval, so sticking to the itinerary and the instructions of the tour guide will ensure that there are no problems.
-The Iranian government is highly sensitive for historical and political reasons of any foreign involvement in the political process, in particular this applies to the United States.
-Avoiding political demonstrations and making any public political statements is another way to avoid any trouble.
+Sticking to the itinerary is part of the conditions of visa approval, so sticking to the itinerary and instructions of the tour guide will ensure there are no problems.
+The Iranian government is highly sensitive for historical and political reasons about any foreign involvement in the political process, in particular, this applies to the United States.
+Avoiding political demonstrations and making public political statements is another way to avoid trouble.

-Otherwise, Iranians will be keen to demonstrate their hospitality to US citizens and will offer to host them for lunch or dinner.
-Hostility towards particular actions of the US government, doesn’t stop the people of Iran having nothing but the warmest feelings for Americans themselves
+Otherwise, Iranians will be keen to demonstrate their hospitality to US citizens and offer to host them for lunch or dinner.
+Hostility towards particular actions of the US government doesn’t stop the people of Iran from having nothing but the warmest feelings for Americans themselves.

 Can I travel independently to Iran?
-Do I need a guide to travel Iran?
+Do I need a guide to travel to Iran?

-Most people are able to travel independently within Iran, without any guide or official guidance whatsoever.
+Most people can travel independently inside Iran without any guide or specific official guidance.
 US and Canadian citizens, however, need to have their itinerary and tour group approved beforehand, which will require an officially sanctioned guide.
-However, as part of the itinerary it is possibly to include free days, which if approved, will allow for free travel.

-Drinking alcohol is against the law in Iran and no shops are permitted to sell it.
-Anyone caught in possession of alcohol faces arrest and in the case of a tourist face deportation.
-People in Iran tend to drink tea, Sharbat (a cool, sweet drink known as the world’s first soft drink) or doogh (a savoury yogurt drink).
-Alcohol free beer is also available.
-Pork is not available.
-When it comes to meat most Iranians tend to eat chicken, beef or lamb, all of which are widely available.
+Drinking alcohol is against the law in Iran, and no shops are permitted to sell it.
+Anyone caught in possession of alcohol faces arrest, and in that case, a tourist will face deportation.
+People in Iran tend to drink tea, Sharbat (a cool, sweet drink known as the world’s first soft drink), or Doogh (a savory yogurt drink).
+Alcohol-free beer is also available.

 Is it permitted to take photos of historical sites and people in Iran?

-Rules on photography depends on the place.
+Rules on photography depend on the place.
 Many mosques will allow photography inside and outside.
-Some museums will not allow photography inside but will outside.
-Generally, if it is not permitted, a sign will indicate.
+Some museums will not allow photography inside but only outside.
+Generally, if it is not permitted, a sign will indicate it.
 Restrictions are placed on photography of government and military buildings.
-For people, when taking photos of specific people, it is always better to ask for permission.
-Often this will led to a positive response, many Iranians like to pose for photos.
+For ordinary people, when taking photos of a specific person, it is always better to ask for permission.
+Often this will lead to a positive response as many Iranians like to pose for photos.